AdobeDocs/experience-platform.en/help/landing/license-usage-and-guardrails/total-data-volume.md

 ### Why has this change been done?

 This change has been done to simplify the process of staying in compliance with license entitlement metrics.
 We've often heard from customers that they find Average Profile Richness difficult to understand and manage against.
-With this change, we hope that you will be able to better understand and manage your licensed usage of the Profile Service.
+With this change, we hope that you will be able to better understand and manage your licensed usage of the Real-Time Customer Profile.

 ### Does this change in metric change my Profile store entitlement?